carpentries-incubator/gap-lesson/_episodes/03-func.md

 ~~~
 {: .output}

-Now we may easily copy and paste it into the GAP session when we will need it next time.
+Now we may easily copy and paste it into the GAP session the next time we need it.
 But here we see the first inconvenience: the code expects that the group in question
-must be stored in a variable named `S`, so either we can have only with one group `S`
+must be stored in a variable named `S`, so either we have to reset `S` each
-at a time, or we need to edit the code:
+time, or we need to edit the code:

 ~~~
 S:=AlternatingGroup(10);